JoshuaWhitfield/flux/README.md

 Key Features

-Functional-first: Functions are central, with expressions like fif, fwhile, and ffor enabling concise control flow and iteration.

 Unified type system: Includes FluxObject, FluxArray, FluxTuple, FluxString, FluxInteger, and more for predictable and type-safe operations.

 Declarative constructs: Control flow constructs are first-class, enabling stored and reusable logic with clear evaluation rules.